Satisfactory Academic Progress

 Students must complete their education program within a maximum time frame (measured by attempted credit hours) and must earn (receive a passing grade) a minimum percentage of all attempted credit hours.
 The time frame for undergraduate students cannot exceed 150% of the published length of the academic program.
 The published length of the academic program is the minimum number of credit hours required to earn a degree.

-Graduate students must complete their degree program within seven years from the time they are admitted to their respective graduate degree program.
+Graduate and doctoral students must complete their degree program within seven years from the time they are admitted to their respective graduate degree program.
 All periods of enrollment must be considered.
 Once the maximum time frame has been reached, the student will no longer be eligible for financial aid.

 Understanding Satisfactory Progress